Conflict of Interest

 Incidental Use of university property and equipment is generally permissible when it does not conflict with normal university activities.
 Non-incidental use of university property and equipment, including the use of consumable supplies (e.g., copy machines and postage), requires prior written authorization from the employee’s dean or supervisor, which should provide for adequate reimbursement to the university.
 Some proposed personal uses may be so extensive or substantial that neither authorization nor reimbursement can make the use appropriate.
 If applicable, employees must follow department procedures that address the specific use of department-controlled university property and equipment.

 Any personal use of a university vehicle or other major capital equipment is not considered incidental.
-Use of university information technology resources is subject to the IT Resources Acceptable Use policy.
+Use of university information technology resources is subject to the Appropriate Use of Information Technology Resources.

 3.9 Gifts and Donations